Looking to go away for college? The SMART (Selective Merit Aid/Reduced Tuition) program offers eligible undergraduate

 $10,000 Annual Tuition

-For new undergraduates entering EKU in the fall of 2018, the SMART Program will save them nearly $8,000 off annual out-of-state tuition costs.
+For new undergraduates entering EKU in the fall of 2019, the SMART Program will save them over $8,000 off annual out-of-state tuition costs.
 Students from SMART-designated states who have a high school GPA of 2.5 and an ACT composite of 18 or SAT total of 940 or higher will be charged a tuition of $5,000 per semester ($10,000 per year).

 Qualified transfer students whose home of record (residency) is one of the SMART states may transfer to EKU and participate in the SMART program.
 Transfer students receiving the SMART Rate are not eligible for other transfer scholarships but may qualify for federal aid as well as departmental scholarships and foundation scholarships offered by EKU.

 When combined with EKU's very affordable housing rates and meal plans, students will discover that EKU's total cost of attendance is likely less expensive than choosing to stay in-state, allowing them to go away for college while paying less.
 EKU offers a high-quality residential educational experience that is second to none!

 What states qualify for SMART Program?

-To be eligible for the SMART program, students must reside in one of the following states: Alabama, Georgia, Illinois, Indiana, Missouri, Mississippi, Michigan, Maryland, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia or West Virginia or be attending a Charter High School anywhere in the United States.
+To be eligible for the SMART program, students must reside in one of the following states: Alabama, Florida, Georgia, Illinois, Indiana, Missouri, Mississippi, Michigan, Maryland, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, Washington, DC or West Virginia.

 Are there academic requirements?

 You need to graduate high school with a minimum of a 2.5 cumulative, unweighted Grade Point Average (GPA) and have an 18 composite ACT score or a total SAT score of 940.
 For students transferring from another regionally accredited college or university a minimum of 24 credits (earned beyond high school graduation) with a college GPA of 2.5 or above is required.